AdaCore/uwrap/documentation/language_templates.rst

    # creates a new child "A" if no child matches "A".
    match child ("A" or new ("A"));

-Allocator new also allows to create an tree structure at once, with square brackets.
-Comma separated elements belong to the same level, each of them being optionally followed by a square bracked pair to describe its children.
+Allocator new also allows to create an tree structure at once, with curly brackets.
+Comma separated elements belong to the same level, each of them being optionally followed by a curly bracked pair to describe its children.
 For example:

 #TODO: on the first example, which value is being picked? all 3 root ones